Lightnet/craftgd/README.md

 # Bugs:
  * Note this project is work in progress.
 It subject change in dev builds.
+ * Host Input Pause when start game if clicked.
+ * Host HealthBar not reduce only client works.

 # Links:
  * https://www.youtube.com/watch?v=n8D3vEx7NAE